 Preheat your oven so that when you are ready to slide the pan of scones in the oven, it is ready.

 Whisk all your dry ingredients in a bowl.
 Add the cold butter and cut it in with a pastry blender or fork.
 It is very important to use cold butter.
 Another easy trick is to grate frozen butter into the flour mixture and stir it all together.

 Place the bowl and ingredients in the refrigerator while you prep the rest of your ingredients.
 This is just another way to keep your butter cold.
 Warm butter melts faster and creates a greasier texture in these baked goods.

 Add any fruit or extra ingredients to your flour mixture and stir gently.
 Create a “hole” in the center of the flour and pour in all the wet ingredients.
 Use a fork to gently pull the dough together.

-And then the coconut glaze drizzled on top just adds a slight tropical flavor that is out of this world.
+The coconut glaze drizzled on top adds a slight tropical flavor that is out of this world.
 It’s a flavor combination you just have to experience.

-These easy Blueberry Coconut Scones are a delicious treat to enjoy with your morning coffee.
-They are equally as delicious if you enjoy them in the afternoon or late at night though.
-If you were wondering.
+These easy bakery style Blueberry Coconut Scones are a delicious treat to enjoy with your morning coffee.

 Head over to the blueberry fields and pick lots of blueberries this summer because these soft fluffy scones need to happen over and over again.